massaillon/setup-and-mobile-version-skeleton/README.md

 This is my Third project in Microverse program.This project aim at practicing the below :

+- Create forms with HTML5 validations.
+- Understand the importance of UX.
-- Parsing a Figma design to create a UI
+- Understand how to parse a Figma design to create a UI.
-- Using Flexbox to place elements in the page
-- Use CSS Grid in the main container that contains all of the cards
-- Building a personal portfolio site.
-- Make use of images and backgrounds to enhance the look of the website

 👤 Author